A letter from our Director:

-Staff: As of Monday, March 30, 2020, Family Pathway’s staff will provide telehealth services, interact remotely, and use best practices regarding social distancing we must interact face to face.
+Staff: Family Pathway’s staff will continue to provide telehealth services, interact remotely, and use best practices regarding social distancing if we must interact face to face.

-Programs: Family Pathways has suspended our in-person programming and, where possible, we will continue programs using remote technology.
-All trainings and events scheduled with Monarch Training Institute have been cancelled through Friday, May 15, 2020.
+Programs: Family Pathways where possible, we will continue programs using remote technology.
+We will provide in person services for critical or at risk persons with the use of personal protective equipment and proper social distancing.
+All trainings and events scheduled with Monarch Training Institute have been cancelled through January 2021.
 We will provide periodic updates on the status of our programs as circumstances change.

 We recognize that, now more than ever, Butler County’s students and families require our support.
 Our program staff will remain connected to our youth and families, and offer help, resources and referrals as we are able.

 Advocate: COVID-19 may have devastating effects on the most vulnerable individuals in our communities.
 Family Pathways is prepared to advocate for these individuals and urge all to help where you can,